Mónica Lavín: Biography

-Journalism and screenwriting
+Screenwriter, columnist, public appearances

 As a documentary screenwriter, Lavín received the Pantalla de Cristal Award (2010) for coauthoring "Bajo la región más transparente" about Mexican writer Carlos Fuentes.
-She works in radio, television and print media.
+She appears frequently on radio, television and writes for the print media.
 She has given conferences and lectures in various forums and universities in México as well as abroad.
 She wrote the musical and cuisine show for the band Mariachi Charanda entitled "Canciones a la Carta".

-She belongs to Mexico's National System of Creators.
+Lavín has also published many non-fiction works in the fields of scientific and food journalism.
+She is a contributor to a variety of periodicals including El Economista, El Universal, Época, La Plaza, La Vida Literaria, Memoria de Papel, Mundo Celular, Nonotza, and Vértigo.
+She was a Literary resident in the Banff Centre for the Arts in Canada, the Yaddo Colony of the Arts in Saratoga Springs and The Hermitage Retreat in Florida.
+She has worked as a publisher, scriptwriter; and radio and television host in conversation with other writers.
+She has been invited to give lectures and readings in Mexico and abroad.
+She writes for the cultural section of the El Universal newspaper, Fahrenheit art magazine, and interviews writers for public television in Mexico.

-Lavín is a columnist for the newspaper El Universal, and in addition has given conferences both in Mexico as well as in Italy, France, the U.S.A., and Canada.
-Currently she writes the column "Dorar la pildora" in the Cultural Section of El Universal, and she also writes for the magazine Fahrenheit.
+Lavín is a columnist for the newspaper El Universal, and in addition has given conferences both in Mexico as well as in Italy, France, the US, and Canada.
+Currently she contributes the column "Dorar la pildora" in the Cultural Section of El Universal, and she also writes for the magazine Fahrenheit.
 In 2011, she participated in the Annual Writers' Conference held in San Miguel de Allende, Guanajuato, as well as in a conference at the Instituto de Artes Gráficas in Oaxaca.
-Additionally, she is the host of the radio program "Ficcionario de Código DF" that is broadcast on the Internet, and she is currently co-host with writer Rosa Beltrán of a literary talk show on Canal 22, "Contraseñas".
+Additionally, she is the host of the radio program "Ficcionario de Código DF" that is broadcast on the Internet.
+From 2016 to 2021 she was the co-host with writer Rosa Beltrán of a literary talk show on Canal 22, "Contraseñas".